brainleft/Poc_v1/README.md

 # Poc_v1
+New version of insurance system.
-This project customize the client's insurance based on their needs
+This project customize the client's insurance based on their needs.

+Business requirements and limitation:
+1.This system should support up to 500,000 product.
+2.Web portal should support desired growth for an increase in operations up to 50% in 5 years.
+3.Support transaction in the future.

+System requirements Summary:
+1. Account Management : individual accounts, agency accounts.
+2. Order Management.
+3. Personalization.
+4. Live Chat.
+5. Product Catalog.
+6. Search.
+7. Promotions.
+8. Insurance Comparison.
+9. Checkout/ Payment.

-Requirement:
+Technical Requirement:
 1.back-end and front-end seperation.
-2.back-end technical stack: SpringBoot + OAuth + Oracle + RabbitMQ
+2.back-end technical stack: SpringBoot + OAuth + Oracle + RabbitMQ.
-3.front-end technical stack: Angular
+3.front-end technical stack: Angular.